-And the good news is that getting started on Twitch isn't hard at all.
-A basic stream is easy to set up, and if things pick up for your channel, it's not too hard – or expensive – to make it look better and more engaging for your audience to the extent that you might be able to earn an income from your streams.
-We'll explain everything you need to know to get up and running, as well as sharing more advanced tips for creating a great-looking stream that people will keep on coming back to.
+And the good news is that getting started on Twitch isn't hard at all (check out our collection of the best content creator kits and our picks for the best camera for streaming to get the best gear).
+A basic stream is easy to set up, and with success, you might even be able to earn an income from your streams.
+We'll explain everything you need to know to get started, as well as share some more advanced tips for creating a great-looking stream that people will keep on coming back to.
 So let's get going!

 The bar to entry for streaming on Twitch is surprisingly low.
 All you really need to get started with a basic stream is a recent gaming console, PC or Mac, plus a webcam with a built-in microphone.
 If you want to sound good on your stream you should also invest in a condenser microphone with a pop shield, but that needn't cost you a fortune.
 And naturally you'll need an internet connection with a decent upstream, but it doesn't have to be super-fast; Twitch allows streams up to 1080p at 60fps, which means that as long as your upstream is at least a steady 8Mbps, you're good to go.